-Pipe bombs defendant faces 30-count indictment
+Pipe bombs indictment carries potential life prison penalty

-NEW YORK (AP) — The man accused of sending pipe bombs to prominent critics of President Donald Trump has been indicted on charges carrying a potential penalty of life in prison.
+NEW YORK (AP) — The Florida man accused of sending pipe bombs to prominent critics of President Donald Trump was indicted Friday on charges carrying a potential mandatory penalty of life in prison.

-The 30-count indictment in Manhattan federal court was filed on Friday against Cesar Sayoc.
+The 30-count indictment against Cesar Sayoc was handed up in Manhattan federal court, where Sayoc made an initial appearance earlier this week after he was brought to New York.

-Sayoc was arrested in Florida on five charges carrying a potential sentence upon conviction of nearly 50 years.
+Sayoc, 56, was arrested Oct.
+26 in Plantation, Florida, on five charges carrying a potential sentence upon conviction of nearly 50 years.
+If convicted of all charges in the indictment, Sayoc would face a mandatory life prison sentence.

+Authorities said he sent improvised explosive devices to numerous Democrats, critics of Trump and CNN.
+The scare heightened tensions before the crucial midterm elections, but he was arrested within days.

 Most Read Nation & World Stories